fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 ## Nuxt

-Our plugin works with Nuxt out of the box, however you need to remember to only register it ony client side.
+This plugin works with Nuxt out of the box, however, you need to register it on the client side only.

 ```typescript
 // plugins/fingerprintjs.client.ts